 The second is that the white edges of the crab resemble porcelain.
 They are much prettier just after a shell change as algae grows on their shells, as can be seen in the image above.
 Their proportionally large claws are used for protection and territorial fights with other crabs rather than for catching prey.

-The mouth parts have evolved into finely laced fans.
+The mouth parts have evolved into finely laced fans which can be seen in the image below.
 The crab opens and shuts these fans filtering its food out the water.
 As can be seen in the images they prefer to spend most of their time in the Adhesive anemone and various species of carpet anemones.
 They have a commensal relationship with the anemones, the crabs receive protection from the anemones and the anemones are unharmed.

 Porcelain Anemone Crabs have a whitish coloured body with red dots surrounded by a lighter red colour.
 Their claws are proportionally large and they have three walking legs as against a normal crab which will have four, They have a prominent set of feelers which extend outwards and the eyes are on short stalks.
 Compared to normal crabs the body is slightly elongated.
 They grow to a maximum width of 5 cm.